-It is unlikely that either the Loan or Bursary Fund will be adequate to provide solutions to long-term financial problems.
-Before applying for a loan or bursary, students should determine how financial aid would assist in solving their financial difficulties.
+It is unlikely that either the Bursary or Loan Fund will be adequate to provide solutions to long-term financial problems.
+Before applying for a bursary or loan, students must determine how financial aid would assist in solving their financial difficulties.

-Before the start of their study, University of Alberta students need a secure plan in place to fund academic and living expenses for the duration of their studies, not just the first year.
+Before the start of their study, University of Alberta students need a secure budget plan to fund academic and living expenses for the duration of their studies, not just the first year.

 If, after reviewing the above guidelines, you feel you qualify for financial assistance, please complete and print the application form, or you may visit the International Services Centre to request an application form.

 - Photocopies of your proof of funds used for your most recent Temporary Resident Visa and Study Permit application.
 This may include bank statements, letters from funders and parents.

 - A copy of your most recent monthly bank statement for all of your accounts, including those of your spouse's or partner's